venkatkrishna133/BloackChain-SmartContract/README.md

 This is a fully functional **NFT Marketplace** built using **React** for the frontend, **Node.js** for the backend, and **Hardhat** for deploying and managing smart contracts on the **Goerli test network**.
 This project allows users to mint NFTs on the blockchain, providing an interactive and decentralized experience.

-> **Note**: As this is deployed on a test network (Goerli), the NFT creation is limited and requires minimal balance to mint.
-Currently, I do not have sufficient balance in my Goerli account to mint NFTs, but the contract works as intended.
+> **Note**:As this is deployed on a test network (Goerli), NFT creation is limited and requires a minimal balance to mint.
+Currently, before you can mint, you need to have some minimum balance in your MetaMask wallet to receive free ETH for testing.
+Please do not use real funds in the test environment, as they could be lost.
+However, the contract works as intended.

 ---